-1. Each Subsidiary will be formed as a limited liability company ("LLC"), a corporation ("Corporation") or a partnership ("Partnership").
+- 1. Each Subsidiary will be formed as a limited liability company ("LLC"), a corporation ("Corporation") or a partnership ("Partnership").
 Fifth Street and/or one or more other Subsidiaries at all times will be the only members of each Subsidiary that is an LLC and will collectively hold all of the ownership interests in the LLC Subsidiary.
 No LLC Subsidiary will admit any person other than Fifth Street or another Subsidiary as a member, and no LLC Subsidiary will issue interests other than to Fifth Street or another Subsidiary.
 Fifth Street and/or one or more other Subsidiaries at all times will own and hold all of the outstanding equity interests in each Subsidiary that is formed as a Corporation.
-Fifth Street and/or one or more other Subsidiaries will at all times be the sole limited partner of any Subsidiary that is formed as a Partnership and the sole owner of such Subsidiary's general partner.

-- 2. The Subsidiaries, and any future Subsidiaries, may not acquire any asset if the acquisition would cause Fifth Street to violate section 55(a). - 3.
+Fifth Street and/or one or more other Subsidiary's general partner. - 2.
+The existing Subsidiaries, and any future Subsidiaries, may not acquire any asset if the acquisition would cause Fifth Street to violate Section 55(a). - 3.
 No person shall serve or act as investment adviser to a Subsidiary unless the Board and stockholders of Fifth Street shall have taken the action with respect thereto also required to be taken by the board of directors of the Subsidiary and stockholders of the Subsidiary as if the Subsidiary were a BDC.
 Relief from Section 18(a):

-.
-Fifth Street will not issue or sell any senior security and Fifth Street will not cause or permit the SBIC Subsidiary to issue or sell any senior security of which Fifth Street or the SBIC Subsidiary is the issuer except to the extent permitted by Section 18 (as modified for BDCs by Section 61); provided that immediately after issuance or sale by any of Fifth Street or the SBIC Subsidiary of any such senior security, Fifth Street individually and on a consolidated basis, shall have the asset coverage required by Section 18(a) (as modified by Section 61(a)), except that, in determining whether Fifth Street on a consolidated basis has the asset coverage required by Section 18(a) (as modified by Section 61(a)), any senior securities representing indebtedness of the SBIC Subsidiary shall not be considered senior securities and, for purposes of the definition of "asset coverage" in Section 18(h), will be treated as indebtedness not represented by senior securities.
+1. Fifth Street will not issue or sell any senior security and Fifth Street will not cause or permit the SBIC Subsidiary to issue or sell any senior security of which Fifth Street or the SBIC Subsidiary is the issuer except to the extent permitted by Section 18 (as modified for BDCs by Section 61); provided that immediately after issuance or sale by any of Fifth Street or the SBIC Subsidiary of any such senior security, Fifth Street individually and on a consolidated basis, shall have the asset coverage required by Section 18(a) (as modified by Section 61(a)), except that, in determining whether Fifth Street on a consolidated basis has the asset coverage required by Section 18(a) (as modified by Section 61(a)), any senior securities representing indebtedness of the SBIC Subsidiary shall not be considered senior securities and, for purposes of the definition of "asset coverage" in Section 18(h), will be treated as indebtedness not represented by senior securities.
 V. Procedural Matters a.
 Communications Please address all communications concerning this Application and the Notice and Order to:

 Leonard M. Tannenbaum Fifth Street Finance Corp.
-10 Bank Street, 12th floor White Plains, New York 10606 Please address any questions, and a copy of any communications, concerning this Application, the Notice and Order to: Steven B. Boehm, Esquire Cynthia M. Krus, Esquire Sutherland Asbill & Brennan LLP 1275 Pennsylvania Avenue, N.W.
+10 Bank Street, Suite 1210 White Plains, New York 10606 Please address any questions, and a copy of any communications, concerning this Application, the Notice and Order to: Steven B. Boehm, Esquire Cynthia M. Krus, Esquire Sutherland Asbill & Brennan LLP 1275 Pennsylvania Avenue, N.W.
 Washington, D.C.
 20004 b.
 Authorizations The verification required by Rule 0-2(d) under the 1940 Act is attached to this Application as Exhibit A. The filing of this Application has been specifically authorized by a resolution of the Board dated May 29, 2009.
 A copy of this resolution, which remains in full force and effect, is attached to this Application as Exhibit B. The filing of this Application by the other Applicants was authorized by their respective members, general partners or officers, as applicable, pursuant to authority granted to such persons by their respective operating agreements, articles of incorporation or bylaws, as applicable.
 Each of the foregoing authorizations remains in effect.
-Each Applicant has caused this Application to be duly signed on its behalf on February 18, 2010.
+Each Applicant has caused this Application to be duly signed on its behalf on November 15, 2010.